Darwin region water supply infrastructure upgrades

 Failure to expand Darwin’s water supply will increasingly constrain population and economic growth.
 It is also likely to impact on business and investor conﬁdence.

-The initiative is to supply water for growing population and industrial demands in Darwin.
+The proposal is to supply water for growing population and industrial demands in Darwin.
 The Darwin Region Water Supply Strategy details the Northern Territory Government’s plan to balance demand for water with supply capacity over time.
 In the near to medium term (0–10 years), the Strategy identiﬁes the return to service of Manton Dam as an operational source of drinking water for the Darwin region water supply.
 In the subsequent period (10–20 years), the Adelaide River off-stream storage scheme will be developed to meet future growth.

-This initiative should be considered as part of the National Water Reform Plan recommended in the 2016 Australian Infrastructure Plan.
+This proposal should be considered as part of the National Water Reform Plan recommended in the 2016 Australian Infrastructure Plan.
 It is indicative of the requirement to ensure secure water supply to support further urban, industrial and/or agricultural development in some parts of the country – including in response to increasing water demand associated with population and economic growth, and increasing variability in water supply.

 Proponent to complete business case development (Stage 3 of Infrastructure Australia’s Assessment Framework).